Spinning bee: Process of spinning bees

 The spinning bees sponsored by Rebel groups such as the Daughters of Liberty represented one way that colonial women could get involved in the protest of imperial policies.
 The colonies relied on Great Britain for textiles, meaning that a successful boycott would require alternate sources for many goods that colonists imported.
 The task of enacting the boycott fell to women, providing them an opportunity to enter the public side of the protest alongside men against the British Crown.
 Women began to compete publicly against one another to see who could make the most homemade cloth, known as homespun.
 These contest became known as spinning bees.

 The Sons of Liberty often co-hosted these events with the Daughters of Liberty as a way to publicly support the Patriot cause against the British.
 Like other local festivities of the time, spinning bees included songs, picnics, and friendly competitions.
 Newspaper accounts, for example those from Rhode Island, also demonstrate that spinning bees attempted to use the spirit of competition to bridge the gap between married and unmarried women as well as lower- and upper-class women.
 The spinning bees would often be community events, taking place in the center of town or in the town minister's home, depending upon the class status of the women involved.
 It was more likely for poorer women to spin as part of a bigger festivity than upper-class women, who spun at their minister's house.

+Lexington, Massachusetts spinning protest and its modern-day re-enactments

+Lexington, Massachusetts was the location for a spinning protest held on August 31,1769 organized by Abigail Harrington who lived across from the town common.
+On that day, she and 44 other women and girls gathered with spinning wheels to make their own yarn and cloth as a way to demonstrate their intention to boycott imported cloth.
+A few years later this same town commons was the site of the first shots fired in the American Revolutionary War as part of the Battles of Lexington and Concord.

+In 2025 and 2026 there have been re-enactments of the spinning protest held in a nearby location in front of the Lexington Women's Liberty Monument.
+This monument, which was installed in 2024, features a representation of Harrington along with other Lexington women who have influenced Americans' economic, political, intellectual, and cultural lives.